Leveraging Design-Aware Context in Large Language Models for Code Comment Generation: Introduction

-We evaluated four generation setups: (i) Few-shot prompting with 30 examples, with at least 10 positive and 10 negative examples, (ii) Few-shot prompting with condensed abstract syntax trees (ASTs) as added context, (iii) Few-shot prompting with RAG on design document, (iv) Combining ASTs and RAG on design document.
-In the cases with the design document, we have found an increased number of navigational comments: linking to other parts of the code, algorithmic comments: explaining the workings of the code, and exception-based comments: showing edge-cases of the code.
-This can be seen from the examples in Table \ref{tab:gen_com_comp}, as LLM-generated comments with design documents fare better than the comments without them.
-We have seen a 35\% decrease in bug-fixing time for LLM generated comments with the design document provided.
-The results for the codebase enhancement task are very similar, except that the decrease in time reduces to 28\%.
-This can be explained due to the time taken to write the code not being affected, and the decrease coming from the time taken in understanding.
-To the best of our knowledge, this is the first systematic study of comment generation in C using an LLM architecture, with the following three major contributions: \begin{itemize} \item A pipeline with the source code, ASTs, design documents, and RAG to support scalable and informative LLM-based comment generation for C and C++. \item An assessment framework for C and C++ comments based on their usefulness, combining LLM-based metrics and human judgment. \item Using design documents as context cues to gather project-specific information, and abstract syntax trees to gather system-specific information. \end{itemize}
+We evaluated four generation setups: (i) Few-shot prompting with 30 (at least 10 positive and 10 negative) examples, (ii) Few-shot prompting with condensed abstract syntax trees (ASTs) as added context, (iii) Few-shot prompting with RAG on the design document, and (iv) Combining ASTs with using RAG on the design document.
+In the cases with the design document, we have found an increased number of navigational comments: linking to other parts of the code; algorithmic comments: explaining the workings of the code; and exception-based comments: showing edge-cases of the code.
+This can be seen from the examples in Table \ref{tab:gen_com_comp} where LLM-generated comments with design documents perform better than comments without them.
+We have seen a 35\% decrease in bug-fixing time for LLM generated comments when the design document is used.
+The results for the codebase enhancement task are similar, except the decrease in time reduces to 28\%.
+This can be explained by not affecting the time taken to write the code; rather decreases come from easier understanding of code.
+To the best of our knowledge, this is the first systematic study of comment generation in C using an LLM architecture, with the following major contributions: \begin{itemize} \item A pipeline with the source code, ASTs, design documents, and RAG to support scalable and informative LLM-based comment generation for C and C++. \item An assessment framework for C/C++ comments based on usefulness, combining human and LLM judgments. \item Using design documents as context cues to gather project-specific information, and abstract syntax trees to gather system-specific information. \end{itemize}